6 Healthy Japanese Snacks For You and Your Kids

-Boost Your Energy in the New Year With These Traditional Foods
+Boost Your Energy With These Traditional Foods

 Add some adventure to your snack time as you teach your child good food habits through culinary courage.

-Snacking used to have a bad name, but that changed with the emergence a few years ago of the concept of healthy snacking.
+Snacking used to have a bad name, but that changed with the emergence of the “healthy snacking” concept.
 Under that idea, eating a small portion of food between meals that is high in fiber and protein can boost your energy and overall nutritional intake and help you avoid the overeating that results from hunger attacks.
 It aims for intentional eating rather than chowing down on empty calories.
+Let us fill you in on some healthy Japanese snacks that you can try with your kids to add a bit of cultural adventure to your snack time.

+After all, culinary courage is an important part of teaching your child wise food habits—you just don’t know how good something is until you try it.
 We’ve steered well away from processed foods to focus on some traditional ingredients in Japan’s venerable and longevity-boosting diet.

-1. Almond fish
+1. Almond Fish

-Nuts are probably the most popular healthy snack in Western countries, and you can easily find them here too.
+Nuts are probably the most popular healthy snack in Western countries, and you can easily find them here, too.
 But for a bit of local flavor, and an extra burst of calcium, try almond fish.
-It’s a crunchy combination of cut almonds and small, dried – usually slightly sweetened – sardines.
+It’s a crunchy combination of cut almonds and small, dried—usually slightly sweetened—sardines.

 2. Soybeans

 Having to pop these out of their pods helps slow down fast eaters and will help boost your child’s dexterity.
-The easiest way to get them into your mouth is to place the pod to your lips and with fingers of each hand push your target bean from behind to shoot it straight down the hatch.
+The easiest way to get them into your mouth is to place the pod to your lips and, with fingers of each hand, push your target bean from behind to shoot it straight down the hatch.

 These are a great crunchy snack with a satisfying nutty taste.
-You will see these in the shops each January, also in various flavors, such as a sweetened kind, or soy-flavored or with seaweed added.
+You will see these in the shops each January, also in various flavors, such as a sweetened kind or soy-flavored or with seaweed added.
 But the plain (su, 素) type is yummy enough that you don’t need to add that sugar and salt.

 At other times of the year, it can be hard to find roasted soybeans.
 Some ¥100 shops stock them all year round, but you can always roast your own.
 You can usually find dried soybeans in supermarkets at any time.